 While there are many options for the type of stem cell used in the world, the Lung Institute only treats with adult autologous stem cells.
 This means the stem cells are directly coming from an adult patient’s own body.
 This decreases the possibility of rejection and eliminates any possible controversy associated with stem cells.

 The Lung Institute offers two different stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
 The type of therapy relies on the patient and their medical needs.
 Depending on the nature of the patient’s condition and health history, the bone marrow therapy is always performed in conjunction with the venous therapy.
 On the other hand, the venous therapy may be performed on its own.
 During these therapies, the stem cells go through a specific process in order to be ready to help people breathe better.

 The Whole Process

 The stem cells are extracted from the patient’s body either through bone marrow or blood.
 The stem cells are then isolated by a trained professional.
-Almost immediately, the stem cells are returned to the patient either intravenously or through the use of a nebulizer.
+Almost immediately, the stem cells are returned to the patient either intravenously.
 Once the cells are returned to the patient, they will begin to promote healing in the damaged lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.